portableant/museologi.st/projects/micropasts.md

 * Develop skills that interested them
 * Produce results that will be open and freely usable

-## Crowd-funding website
+## Crowdfunding website

-The crowd-funding website was launched in 2014 and was based on the Brazilian Catarse platform (which we adapted with Irio Musskopf), and was used to fund several pilot archaeological research projects.
+The crowdfunding website was launched in 2014 and was based on the Brazilian Catarse platform (which we adapted with Irio Musskopf), and was used to fund several pilot archaeological research projects.
 This part of the project was mired in university red tape -

 * Financial regulations made it difficult for us to collect and distribute funds
-  * We used Paypal to facilitate donations
+  * We used PayPal to facilitate donations
 * We found that the partner organisations were not very adept at promoting their fundraising projects
 * Our target audience was cash poor!